sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/resources.rst

 :From version: 3.44.0
 :Description:
     Time interval, in seconds, between system resources measurements.

+    This value is only used for metrics which require taking constant snapshots of the system state.

+    Login date, time, and transfer activity is recorded in real time.

     For production environments we recommend setting a value equal to or greater than 60 seconds.